pineal/pineal.github.com/_posts/2014/2014-07-01-Jekyll-tutorial-notes.md

 ```

 ##Include parameters
-If we want to apply a secondary CSS class to diffierent modules, an include parameter is useful.
-For example, the navigation module used in header and footer will apply the different CSS styple nav-top and nav-buttom.
+If we want to apply a secondary CSS class to different modules, an include parameter is useful.
+For example, the navigation module used in header and footer will apply the different CSS style nav-top and nav-buttom.

 Then in the nav.html, we need to add: